 - Then simply run the circular saw between all of the deck boards

-How to Make a Saw Guide to Widen Deck Boards:
+How to Make a Saw Guide to Widen Space Between Deck Boards:

-You can buy a gizmo for this, but we couldn’t get info on shipping to Canada so we ended up just hacking a solution for ourselves.
+You can buy a saw guide; there’s a circular saw attachment sold online as a simple solution to widen the gaps for decks with boards that are too close together – but you can save money and try this simple hack instead.
 Hubby already had a piece of plywood attached to our circular saw (he got it from his dad like that).
 You can see in the photos that it is just screwed on.

 With this plywood base, which you can easily make with a scrap of wood, we were able to add a single screw in front of the blade, screwed down to just short of the depth of the existing groove:

-What Kind of Saw Blade Did We Use?
+What Kind of Saw Blade to Cut Spaces Between Deck Boards?

-How Long Did it Take to Widen the Deck Boards?
+How Long Did it Take to Widen the Deck Boards Gaps?

 We thought this task would take days, which is why we avoided it, but it took hubby only a few hours.
 Of course, the size of your deck makes a difference!

 Already I see a huge difference!
-We definitely have a nice 1/8″ gap between all of the deck boards now:
+We definitely have a nice 1/8″ gap between all of the deck boards now and water can drain.
+I notice after it rains, the deck no longer stays wet for days – it dries so quickly now.

 Here’s a before and after: